aws-amplify/docs/js/tutorials/photo-albums-in-react/index.md

 # Part 1.
 Getting Started

+TODO Describe what this section will create, why, and how it fits into Amplify's value set.

 ## Step 1.
 Sign up for an AWS account

 There are no upfront charges or any term commitments to create an AWS account and signing up gives you immediate access to the AWS Free Tier.